'Virtual minister' leads worship at two churches

 The firm behind the technology, WS Steele, said it planned to offer it to other churches facing similar problems.

-The link-up was created using a high-end remote-controlled camera.'Very busy'
+The link-up was created using a high-end remote-controlled camera.

 The signal was relayed by laptop to the Silk Street church where the congregation participated via an 8ft x 8ft screen.